sdrik/lirc/README.md

 ### General

-The debian packaging lives in the 'debian' branch of the lirc project.
+The debian packaging lives in two branches  'debian'  and 'debian-src'.
 The goal is to provide modern lirc packages for debian and ubuntu.
-At the time of writing it provides 0.9.4 packages.
+The 'debian' branch contains the official packaging which builds on debian stretch and ubuntu zesty.

+The debian-src branch is what goes into the lirc source tarballs, including this README.
+It is known to build on debian/jessie, debian/stretch, ubuntu/trusty and ubuntu/xenial.

-The packaging provides a debian source package.
+debian-src provides a debian source package.
 Such a source package can be built using git clone (below).
 Lirc releases also contains a prebuilt source package [1].